Johor: Roads

 The state is linked to the other Malaysian states and federal territories on the western coast through the North–South Expressway and on the eastern coast through Malaysia Federal Route 3.
 Since British colonial times, there has been a road system linking Johor's capital in the southern Malay Peninsula to Kangar in the north and Kota Bharu on the east coast.
 The roads in Johor are classified into two categories; 2369 km are federal roads while 19329 km are state roads, as of 2016.
 Johor uses a dual carriageway with the left-hand traffic rule, and towns in the state provide public transportation services such as buses and taxis along with Grab services.
-The state features Sungai Johor Bridge, the longest central span river-crossing bridge in the country, connecting Johor Bahru and Kota Tinggi District.
-In 2018, construction of the Iskandar Malaysia Bus Rapid Transit (IMBRT) was announced to be completed before 2021.
+The Sungai Johor Bridge is in Johor, which is the longest central span river-crossing bridge in Malaysia and connects Johor Bahru and Kota Tinggi District.
+There are various expressways in the state capital city, including Tebrau Highway, Johor Bahru Eastern Dispersal Link Expressway, Pasir Gudang Highway, and others.
+In 2018, construction of the Iskandar Malaysia Bus Rapid Transit was announced to be completed before 2021.

-The previous federal government had allocated RM29.43 billion as part of the Eleventh Malaysia Plan (11MP) for infrastructure projects including upgrading roads and bridges.
-The state government also spends more than RM600 million for road maintenance annually.
+The previous federal government had allocated RM29.43 billion as part of the Eleventh Malaysia Plan for infrastructure projects including upgrading roads and bridges.
+The state government also spends over RM600 million on road maintenance annually.

 Rail

-Rail transport in the state is operated by Keretapi Tanah Melayu, which consists of Batu Anam, Bekok, Chamek, Genuang, Johor Bahru Sentral Kempas Baru, Kluang, Kulai, Labis, Layang-Layang, Mengkibol, Paloh, Rengam, Senai and Tenang railway stations.
+Rail transport in the state is operated by Keretapi Tanah Melayu, which consists of Batu Anam, Bekok, Chamek, Genuang, Johor Bahru Sentral, Kempas Baru, Kluang, Kulai, Labis, Layang-Layang, Mengkibol, Paloh, Rengam, Senai and Tenang railway stations.
 The railway line is connected to all of the states in western Peninsular Malaysia.
 It is also connected to stations in Singapore and Thailand.
+The upcoming Johor Bahru–Singapore Rapid Transit System (RTS Link) linking Johor Bahru to Singapore, is the first LRT system outside the Klang Valley.

 Air

 The Senai International Airport is the largest and the only international airport in Johor, which acts as the main gateway to the state.
 The airport is located in Senai Town, Kulai District.
 In 2016, the Malaysian federal government approved a total of RM7 million in upgrades for the airport.
-Four airlines fly to Johor: AirAsia, Malaysia Airlines, Firefly and Malindo Air.
+Four airlines fly to Johor: AirAsia, Malaysia Airlines, Firefly and Batik Air Malaysia.
 Other minor airports including Kluang Airport, Mersing Airport, Segamat Airstrip and Batu Pahat Airstrip in Kluang District, Mersing District, Segamat District and Batu Pahat District, respectively.